Léo Picard

 About me

-I’m a doctoral student and assistant at the University of Basel within the Department of Public Economics.
+I’m a recent Ph.D. graduate and assistant at the University of Basel within the Department of Public Economics.
 My research focuses on the effectiveness of the E.U.
 Emissions Trading Scheme and its impacts on firms’ behavior.

 I also enjoy collaborating with my colleagues from ETH Zürich in the Law, Economics, and Data Science group.
 Specifically, we study political rhetoric and the framing of public policies in the U.S. media.